Sailing Turkey

 lovely natural environment with plenty of historical and cultural attractions.

-If you are looking for historical and cultural holidays Turkey can claim to combine that with gulet cruising.
-In this immediate vicinity you will be able to see
+If you are looking for historical and cultural holidays, Turkey can claim to combine that with gulet cruising.
+In this immediate vicinity, you will see

 the ruins of Olympus, one of the most important cities in the Lycian

 army that took it.
-Centuries later it was an important settlement to Ventian
+Centuries later, it was an essential settlement to Venetian

 and Genoese traders before it was abandoned around the 15th Century.